 - 1 cup raw walnuts

-- 1⁄2 cup nutritional yeast flakes (or to taste)
+- 1/4 cup nutritional yeast flakes

 - 1 tablespoon flax meal

 - 1 teaspoon sea salt

 Place all ingredients in a food processor and pulse 6-8 times until you reach a coarse consistency.
 This makes for a great topping on salads, pizzas, pastas, etc. As a condiment full of fiber and essential fatty acids, this "parmesan" keeps well stored in a sealed container in the refrigerator for months.